IoT-gamer/flutter_face_tracking_excercise_app/README.md

 ## Features

 - Real-time face detection and tracking
+- Advanced outlier detection and filtering using Median Absolute Deviation (MAD)
 - Recording of face position coordinates
 - Storage of activity data with proper labeling
 - Real-time activity prediction using a trained model